recursion/hotkeyCommander/README.md

 HotkeyCommander allows you, the developer, to quit worrying about user hotkey configuration and keyboard event capture and response.

 - **Easy to use:**
+    - include the package in your project
-    - create a hotkeyCommander commands object - a simple js object with properly named eventhandlers on it.
+    - create a commands object - a simple js object with properly named eventhandlers on it.
     - define your hotkey definitions
     - create an instance of hotkeyCommander
     - pass the eventHandler object and the hotkey definitions to your instance of hotkeyCommander.